parallaxsecond/parsec-book/src/parsec_service/key_info_managers.md

 # On-Disk Key Info Manager

-**Warning:** The on-disk KIM will be deprecated in future versions of the Parsec service in favour of the SQLite manager described above.
+**Warning:** The on-disk KIM will be deprecated in future versions of the Parsec service in favor of the SQLite manager described above.

 The on-disk KIM stores the mapping between key identity and key information directly on disk, in a folder with a configurable path.